TayDa64/Liku-extensions/docs/bookkeeper.md

 1. Monitor every tmux pane spawned by LIKU (TerminalID, PID, PGID, SID).
 2. Display enriched agent tables (status, mode, terminal, current command) with arrow-key selection and a detail panel.
+3. Surface tmux-agent activity (`liku exec`) alongside the agent table so users can confirm Option A sessions are running even when the IDE shows a single terminal buffer.
-3. Emit and interpret structured events (guidance, autocorrect, pause/resume) so operators can steer subagents safely.
+4. Emit and interpret structured events (guidance, autocorrect, pause/resume) so operators can steer subagents safely.
-4. Maintain conversational UX so operators can request insights instead of memorizing commands.
+5. Maintain conversational UX so operators can request insights instead of memorizing commands.

 ## 2. Conversational Guidance Flow